masasakano/mathml_mathjax_js/README.md

 ### Predecessor of This Package ###

 In mozilla.org, specifically in Section "[Fallback](https://developer.mozilla.org/en-US/docs/Web/MathML/Authoring#fallback_for_browsers_without_mathml_support "Fallback for browsers without mathml support)")", there is a guideline of how to deal with the browser-dependence.
-Unfortunately, the document seems obsolete outdated as of 2022 August.
+Unfortunately, the document seems outdated as of 2022 August.

 In short, the JavaScripts described in the Mozilla site no longer work, as they fail to load MathJax JavaScript.
 Indeed, some JavaScripts contain hard-coded URIs for MathJax JavaScript, the hosting URIs of which are outdated, presumably because of the [shutdown of the cdn server on mathjax.org](https://www.mathjax.org/cdn-shutting-down/ "MathJax CDN shutting down on April 30, 2017.
 Alternatives available.")) in 2017.

-The couple of pieces of the main JavaScript code introduced in the Mozilla site were obviously developped (or at least published) by [Frédéric Wang](https://github.com/fred-wang/Mathzilla).
+The couple of pieces of the main JavaScript code introduced in the Mozilla site were obviously developed (or at least published) by [Frédéric Wang](https://github.com/fred-wang/Mathzilla).
 However, I have failed to locate the original repository for the set of minified code, including [`mpadded-min.js`](https://fred-wang.github.io/mathjax.js/mpadded-min.js).
-In fact, the [original repository of Mathzilla](https://github.com/fred-wang/Mathzilla), a collection of MathML-realted code developed by the same author, comes with a warning now (as of 2022 August):
+In fact, the [original repository of Mathzilla](https://github.com/fred-wang/Mathzilla), a collection of MathML-related code developed by the same author, comes with a warning now (as of 2022 August):

 > Warning: This directory contains some obsolete or experimental content and is only kept for historical purpose.